scarpent/ledgerbil/README.md

 The early ledgerbil features like schedule, sorting, and reconciler didn't rely on the ledger command line program at all.
-They were standalone programs that work with your data files.

-The reconciler has since acquired a feature for verifying your previous balances with ledger's cleared totals.
+They were standalone commands that work with your data files.
+The reconciler is now an exception, having acquired a feature for verifying your previous balances with ledger's cleared totals.
 (Now that the door has been opened, expect more integration in the future between ledgerbil and ledger.)